Learning Cross-Lingual IR from an English Retriever: Introduction

-The above results lead naturally to our second research question: Can a more accurate CLIR model be trained that can operate without having to rely on MT?
-To answer the question, instead of viewing the MT-based approach as a competing one, we propose to leverage its strength via knowledge distillation (KD) into a single-step CLIR model.
-KD \cite{hinton-etal-2015-distilling} is a powerful supervision technique typically used to distill the knowledge of a large \textit{teacher} model about some task into a smaller \textit{student} model \cite{sanh2019distilbert}.
-Here we propose to use KD in a slightly different context, where the teacher and the student IR models are identical in size, but the former has superior performance simply due to having access to an MT module and consequently operating in a high-resource and low-difficulty monolingual environment.
+The above findings lead naturally to the central research question of this paper: Can a high-performance \clir{} model be trained that can operate without having to rely on \mt{}?
+To answer the question, instead of viewing the \mt{}-based approach as a competing one, we propose to leverage its strength via knowledge distillation (\kd{}) into an end-to-end \clir{} model, which we call \drdecr{} (\textbf{D}ense \textbf{R}etrieval with \textbf{D}istillation-\textbf{E}nhanced \textbf{C}ross-lingual \textbf{R}epresentation). \kd{} \cite{hinton-etal-2015-distilling} is a powerful supervision technique typically used to distill the knowledge of a large \textit{teacher} model about some task into a smaller \textit{student} model \cite{mukherjee2020xtremedistil,turc2020well}.
+Here we propose to use it in a slightly different context, where the teacher and the student retriever are identical in size, but the former has superior performance simply due to utilizing \mt{} output and consequently operating in a high-resource and low-difficulty monolingual environment.

-We perform two different KD operations (\textsection{\ref{subsection:KD}}).
-The first one directly optimizes an IR objective, where we use a labeled CLIR dataset consisting of parallel (English and non-English) questions and their corresponding positive and negative passages for training.
-The teacher and the student are shown the English and non-English versions of a question, respectively, and the training objective is for the student to match the soft query-passage relevance predictions of the teacher.
-Our second KD task is representation learning from parallel text, where the student learns to encode a non-English text that matches the teacher's encoding of the aligned English text \textit{at the token level}.
-The cross-lingual token alignment needed to create the training data for this task is generated using a novel greedy alignment process which, despite its noisy nature, proves to be highly effective.
+We run two independent \kd{} operations (\textsection{\ref{subsection:KD}}).
+One directly optimizes an \ir{} objective by utilizing labeled \clir{} data: parallel questions (English and non-English) and corresponding relevant and non-relevant English passages.
+The teacher and the student, \drdecr{}, are shown the English and non-English versions of the questions, respectively; the training objective is for \drdecr{} to match the soft query-passage relevance predictions of the teacher.
+The second \kd{} task is representation learning from parallel text, where \drdecr{} learns to encode a non-English text in a way that matches the teacher's encoding of the aligned English text, \textit{at the token level}.
+The cross-lingual token alignments needed to create the training data for this task are generated using a greedy alignment process, which exploits the multilingual representation capabilities of the underlying \plm{} encoders.